Getting Started

 This flag selects which (incompatible) runtime C++ ABI you want to use for the whole project.
 The debug runtime

 has additional fields and checks for e.g. better range checking.
 It is good practice to run your code with them at least once before each commit.
-As they are incompatible with each other, ALL linked C++ libraries MUST use the same runtime.
+As they are incompatible with each other, all linked C++ libraries must use the same runtime.
 This flag is the only difference between our debugTimeTaggerD.dll

 and non-debugTimeTagger.dll